WOF-Softwares/Docura/docs/blog/ai-powered-development-2025.md

 - You don't need to work alone

 **You just need:**
-- A vision
+- A vision (your childhood dream)
-- AI tools
+- AI tools (your smart coworkers)
-- Willingness to learn
+- Willingness to learn (research and iterate)
-- Courage to build
+- Courage to build (start today)

 That's it.
 That's the new world of software development.

 **Welcome to 2025.
 Welcome to the AI-assisted era.
-Welcome to the future.**
+Welcome to your childhood dream come true.**

 ---